micwik/ArnLib/doc/Description.md

 For getting a basic understanding of ZeroConfig and further references to relevant documentation, see: http://zeroconf.org/

-_Arn ZeroConfig_ is the lowest level support for advertising and discovering services on an local network.
+_ARN ZeroConfig_ is the lowest level support for advertising and discovering services on a local network.
 The implementation has very few dependences to the rest of the ArnLib.

-_Arn ZeroConfig_ can use a built in implementation of Apple (R) _mDns_ / _DNS_SD_ that has no further dependences to external libraries.
+_ARN ZeroConfig_ can use a built in implementation of Apple (R) _mDns_ / _DNS_SD_ that has no further dependences to external libraries.
 For _mDns_ the low end system abstraction layer has been written to use Qt for portability.
 The higher level _DNS_SD_ has wrappers written to give a good c++ / Qt API.